-The course will be a detailed introduction to the cgDNA sequence-dependent coarse grain model of DNA, including both how to use it to predict various biologically pertinent sequence-dependent expectations with an associated Monte Carlo code, and all the extensive underlying applied mathematics necessary to estimate cgDNA parameter sets from a library of Molecular Dynamics simulations.
-The cgDNA model is a research tool that has its own web page .
-The course will work through the details of publications described on that page, specifically, ,, and below.
+The course will be a detailed introduction to the cgDNA and cgDNA+ sequence-dependent coarse grain models of DNA, including both how to use them to predict various biologically pertinent sequence-dependent expectations with an associated Monte Carlo code, and all the extensive underlying applied mathematics necessary to estimate their parameter sets from a library of Molecular Dynamics simulations.
+The cgDNA models are a research tool that have their own web page .
+The course will work through the details of publications described on that page, specifically, , , and below.

 0) Introduction to DNA and a brief overview of its coarse grain models.

 2) Monte Carlo methods for sampling cgDNA model equilibrium distributions and application to DNA persistence lengths.